Snehil2103/Physical-Design-workshop/README.md

 Day2 Tasks:-

-  1.Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
+  1. Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.
-  2.Load generated floorplan def in magic tool and explore the floorplan.
+  2. Load generated floorplan def in magic tool and explore the floorplan.
-  3.Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.
+  3. Run 'picorv32a' design congestion aware placement using OpenLANE flow and generate necessary outputs.
-  4.Load generated placement def in magic tool and explore the placement.
+  4. Load generated placement def in magic tool and explore the placement.

-# 1.Run Picorv32a design floorplan using OpenLANE flow and generate necessary outputs.
+1.Run Picorv32a design floorplan using OpenLANE flow and generate necessary outputs.

 Commands to invoke the OpenLANE flow and perform floorplan